 Hide empty fields – Hides any questions that have not been answered.

-Shade headings – Shade the “caption” property of Label question widgets in the form.
+Shade headings – Shade the “caption” property of Label question tools in the form.

 Display from name – The default is to display the name of the form at the top of the report.
 Uncheck this option if you wish to hide it.

-Display data_names – The default is to display the “caption” property of question widgets.
+Display data_names – The default is to display the “caption” property of question tools.
 Selecting this option will display the “data_name” property instead.

-Display hints – Display the “hint” property of the question widgets in the form.
+Display hints – Display the “hint” property of the question tools in the form.